What is the Registry?

 The Donate Life Texas Donor Registry was named in Rep. Glenda Dawson’s honor.
 Elected in 2002, Dawson served two terms as the Texas House Representative for the 29th District.
 A kidney transplant recipient herself, Dawson was a passionate advocate for organ donation.
 Dawson passed away in September 2006, not long after the state organ, eye and tissue donor registry she championed was established.
 Today, her legacy lives on through the lives touched every day by registered donors.

-To date, 1,338 people registered with Donate Life Texas have become organ donors, saving literally thousands of lives.
+To date, more than 2,000 people registered with Donate Life Texas have become organ donors, saving literally thousands of lives.
 Thousands of others have also been tissue and cornea donors.

 Donate Life Texas Inc., a nonprofit organization, maintains and operates the donor registry and is governed by a Board of Directors comprised of the CEOs of the three federally-designated organ procurement organizations (OPOs) in Texas.